Blue Murder (1959 film)

 Blue Murder is an Australian live television play which aired in 1959 on ABC.
 Broadcast live in Sydney on 2 December 1959, a kinescope ("telerecording") was made of the broadcast so it could be shown in Melbourne (it is not known if it was also shown on ABC's then-new stations in Adelaide and Brisbane).

 It is not known if the kinescope recording still exists.
 Filmink magazine wrote "it sounds as if it would be great, campy fun."
+It was one of several thrillers filmed in early Australian television.

 Premise

 On Sydney's north shore, an ageing actress, Thelma Lane-Forest, is killed by her bitter and untalented son, Ricky.
 The son's girlfriend, Jeanette, has a brother, Philip, who is a theatre critic.
 A journalist, Lundy, also becomes involved.